Student Paper Awards

 - CV of the submitting lead author.

 - A paper (in Microsoft Word or pdf) not exceeding 7,000 words (including title page, abstract, tables/figures, references, and appendices).

 - A fully blinded version of the paper (in Microsoft Word or pdf) with all identifying information about the author(s), acknowledgements, and other identifiers removed.

 - A letter from the faculty adviser that certifies the applicant's status (e.g., current student, recent graduate) and attests the contribution of the applicant and all co-authors, if there are any, to the paper in conceptualizing the study, writing the paper, etc. Adviser letters stating that "all authors contributed equally" will be considered incomplete, and will result in unnecessary delays in the application process.

 Up to two winners will be selected by the BigSurv20 Student Paper Competition Committee.
 The members of the competition committee will be determined by the BigSurv20 organizing committee.
 All decisions are final and not subject to legal appeal.
 Questions can be directed to Bella Struminskaya at [email protected].

-- Awardees will be officially announced prior to the virtual conference and recognized during the conference.
+- Awardees will be officially announced and recognized during the virtual conference.

 The award is conditional upon attendance and presentation.
 The actual award will be made within two weeks of the BigSurv20 conference via electronic fund transfer to a designated, personal bank account.